kubernetes-sigs/kubespray/docs/ansible.md

 Ansible-base (2.10.x branch) will contain just the ansible language implementation while ansible modules that were previously bundled into a single repository will be part of the ansible 3.x package.
-Pleasee see [this blog post](https://blog.while-true-do.io/ansible-release-3-0-0/) that explains in detail the need and the evolution plan.
+Please see [this blog post](https://blog.while-true-do.io/ansible-release-3-0-0/) that explains in detail the need and the evolution plan.

 **Note:** this change means that ansible virtual envs cannot be upgraded with `pip install -U`.